 - We research important community needs for you and conduct site visits to nonprofits

 - We handle annual audits, tax filings, and all correspondence for your fund

 - We write and distribute grant checks ($250 minimum) in the name of your fund

-- We follow-up with grantees to find out the results of grants
+- We follow-up with grantees to find out the results of those grants

 - We do this for an annual unrestricted assessment of 1.25% of the endowed fund’s market value

-To establish your family legacy through a donor-advised fund that is custom-tailored, flexible and permanent, contact the Capital Region Community Foundation at (517)272-2870.
-We would be honored to help you achieve your objectives!
+To establish your family legacy through a donor-advised fund that is custom-tailored, flexible, and permanent, give us a call!
+We'll help you translate your philanthropic vision into action.